 Alabama Family Trust is a pooled special needs nonprofit 501(c)3 trust established by the state in 1994 to invest and protect assets of individuals with disabilities, including the elderly.
 Alabama Family Trust allows families to protect assets in a pooled special needs trust and enable their disabled senior to be eligible for Medicaid benefits.
 Once qualified, Medicaid would pay for long-term care in a skilled nursing home or for caregivers at home while the assets put in trust can then be used to pay for needed services or items not covered by Medicaid.

-Alabama Family Trust is based in Vestavia Hills and is led by Executive Director Melanie B. Holliman, a well-respected elder law attorney.
-She accepted the AGS award along with Doug Marshall, its CFO and Director of Community Relations on April 19 at the Pelham Civic Complex.
+Alabama Family Trust is based in Vestavia Hills and is led by former Executive Director Melanie B. Holliman.
+She accepted the AGS award along with Doug Marshall, former CFO and Director of Community Relations on April 19 at the Pelham Civic Complex.

 Mary Bess Price, President of AGS, said “We fully endorse the Alabama Family Trust to caregivers with elderly loved ones across Alabama as the assets held in trust are able to improve their overall quality of life.
 Further, Alabama Family Trust is able to protect that person from financial exploitation or fraud from people that would otherwise prey on the elderly.”

 Alabama Family Trust was nominated by Dr. Daniel Potts, attending neurologist at the U.S. Department of Veterans Affairs Medical Center in Tuscaloosa and champion for life-affirming care for those with Alzheimer’s disease and dementia.

 “It was an honor to nominate the Alabama Family Trust for the Alabama Gerontological Society Award,” Potts said.
 “I can’t think of an organization in our state that sets a better example for creating a culture of compassion in caring for the elderly and disabled.”